Gregory Palamas

 This has enormous practical consequences.
 It means that the tradition of practice — all the detailed, demanding work of watchfulness and prayer and sobriety and attention that the Philokalia describes — is not merely useful for ethical improvement or psychological balance.
 It is the path toward a real knowledge of God that no amount of theological study alone can provide.
 Experience is not merely illustrative of doctrine; it is, in some sense, its source and its verification.

-The controversy was settled, institutionally, by a series of councils in Constantinople between 1341 and 1351.
-The councils vindicated Palamas on every major point: the essence-energies distinction, the uncreated nature of the Taboric light, the legitimacy of hesychast practice.
+The controversy was settled by a series of councils in Constantinople between 1341 and 1351.
+The councils vindicated Palamas on every major point.
 Barlaam left Byzantium, returned to Italy, was eventually ordained a bishop in the Roman church, and became the Greek teacher of Petrarch — a neatly ironic ending to a story about two visions of what kind of knowledge matters.

 For anyone who wants to understand what the hesychast tradition is ultimately claiming — why the practice matters, what it is aimed at, why generations of people thought it worth the extraordinary cost it demands — Palamas is the most articulate explainer.
 He did not invent the tradition.
 He defended it.
 And in defending it, he articulated what it had always, perhaps without full philosophical clarity, been about: the real possibility of knowing God, not as an object of belief, but as a living fire in the heart of the one who seeks.